 Humans are now walking around as personifications of their emotions, and we’re trying to cope with the burdens of being alive without the help of community.
 In the worst scenarios we’re diminished to biological survival, just trying to make it through each day as people suffer with guilt, grief, sorrow, shame.
 It’s a cyclical phenomenon as a lot of these emotions are subconsciously rooted in the disconnect itself.
 We see the pressures of society sitting squarely on our shoulders, thinking that we have to bear the stress alone.
 Especially if we’re going against convention.
 Mainstream society as we know it crushes the human spirit.

 So what can we do about all this?
 We need a why.
 Nietche said that if we know the why we can endure almost any how.
 The why is something bigger than ourselves that gets us through those really tough days where we’re left feeling very human.
-My why is to lead by example by connect to myself; connecting to others; and connecting to nature.
+My why is to lead by example by connecting to myself; connecting with others; and connecting with nature.
 This will help myself and others remember.

 This isn’t easy but it is simple.
 We’re looking for all these external solutions and in the process we’re hiding from our selves.
 It’s like we’re racing to the finish line without ever knowing where the start is.
 The solution is to stop seeking; it’s all right here before us.
 But to see this we need to get beyond emotional reactivity.